top of page

 How can I increase the chances of passing the FHA self-sufficiency test?

-To increase the chances of passing the FHA self-sufficiency test, you can consider adjusting the rental terms or finding ways to increase the rental income.
+To increase the chances of passing the FHA self-sufficiency test, you can consider adjusting rental pricing or lease strategies.
 Working with a knowledgeable real estate agent or property manager can also help provide guidance on how to meet the self-sufficiency requirements.

 Do all FHA loans require the self-sufficiency test?